The Connection Between Mercury in Drinking Water and Human Health

 The sources of mercury contamination in drinking water

-Agricultural runoff is another source of mercury contamination in drinking water.
-Mercury can enter drinking water sources through agricultural runoff when mercury-containing pesticides or fertilizers are applied to fields and then wash into rivers, streams, and lakes [2].
-Mercury can also be introduced into drinking water sources through the application of animal manure, which can contain high levels of mercury due to the use of mercury-containing veterinary drugs [3].
+Another culprit of mercury in water is agricultural effluent.
+Mercury enters drinking water from agricultural runoff when mercury-based pesticides or fertilisers are used on crops and flush into rivers, streams and lakes [2].
+There is mercury that can be added to drinking water as well through the application of animal manure, which may be high in mercury from the use of mercury-rich veterinary medications [3].

 [2] United States Environmental Protection Agency. (n.d.).
 Agricultural Sources of Mercury.